Skip to driving guidance

 Clearly and calmly tell the officer that you hold a valid UK medical cannabis prescription and that you have your medication with you.
 Use clear language: "I hold a valid private medical cannabis prescription in the UK.
 I am happy to show you my documentation."

-This is critical.
-Refusing to provide a sample is a separate criminal offence under Section 6 of the Road Traffic Act 1988.
-You can be charged for refusal even if you would have had a full statutory medical defence against a drug driving charge.
+In England, Wales and Scotland this is an offence under Section 6 of the Road Traffic Act 1988.4 You can be charged for refusing even if you would have had a full medical defence against a drug driving charge.

-If you have a genuine medical reason for being unable to provide a sample (e.g. a clotting disorder, needle phobia formally documented, or inability to blow), tell the officer clearly and calmly, and they should record this.
-Medical inability to provide is different from refusal.
+If you have a real medical reason that stops you giving a sample (for example a clotting disorder, a documented needle phobia, or being unable to blow), tell the officer clearly and calmly, and they should write it down.
+Being medically unable to give a sample is not the same as refusing.

 Note everything down after the encounter